-- Reductions in the percentage of designated sites in the UK with exceedance of nutrient N critical loads (for one or more features) between 1995-97 and 2014-16 are small (4.7% for SACs, 7.6% for SSSIs, 11.1% for SPAs), reflecting the smaller reductions in N deposition, compared to acid deposition, over this time period. - Scotland had the largest reductions (~6-12%) in the percentage of SACs and SSSIs with exceedance of nutrient N critical loads between 1995-97 and 2014-16; Wales had the largest reduction (21.4%)

-- in the percentage of SPAs with nutrient N critical load exceedance over the same time period, however the total number of SPAs in Wales with N critical loads is only 14. - 60-83% of designated sites in Scotland, and 78-98% of designated sites in England, Wales and Northern Ireland currently have exceedance of nutrient N critical loads for one or more features.
+- Decreases in the percentage of designated sites in the UK with exceedance of nutrient N critical loads (for one or more features) between 1996 and 2017 are small (7.1% for SACs, 10.1% for SSSIs, 16.0% for SPAs).
+This reflects the smaller reductions in N deposition, compared to acid deposition, over this time period. - Scotland had the largest decreases (ca. 13-19%) in the percentage of SACs and SSSIs with exceedance of nutrient N critical loads between 1996 and 2017; Wales had the largest reduction (21.4%) in the percentage of SPAs with nutrient N critical load exceedance over the same time period, however the total number of SPAs in Wales with N critical loads is only 14, and Scotland showed similar percentage decreases (20.2%). - Of nature conservation sites in England, Wales and Northern Ireland, 78.6-98.0% currently have exceedance of nutrient N critical loads for one or more features.
+Proportionally fewer sites in Scotland (54.0-76.1% depending on designation) are exceeded in this way.